vespercolt/introduction-to-github/README.md

 # introduction-to-github
-Hello my name is mason and I am cool kid
+Hello my name is mason and I am a cool kid